 - Do I have to be in the Kansas City Metro area to volunteer?

 - No. While certain projects may require the volunteer to be present in the office, many may not.
 Preference will be given to interns that can have a regular presence in the office.

 - What is the screening process?

-- All volunteers and Interns will have to complete a screening process through Johnson County.
+- All volunteers and interns will have to complete a screening process through Johnson County.

 If you have ever found yourself wanting to help in the aftermath of a disaster but were not sure how to get involved, please take a moment to explore these opportunities to become a trained volunteer before disaster strikes.
 The best way to volunteer after a disaster is to affiliate with a reputable organization before a disaster; this will help ensure you are appropriately trained and supported to respond in the most effective way.
 There are several organizations who offer training in a variety of disaster preparedness, response, and recovery activities.
 The list below offers a few examples and is not an exhaustive list of the opportunities available at each organization.